Dr. Brian Linde

 Dr. Rolfstad is originally from Williston, ND.
 She attended Minnesota State University Moorhead where she graduated Summa Cum Laude with a degree in Biology, and played middle-blocker for the Dragon volleyball team.
 She received the NCAA Postgraduate Scholarship in recognition of her outstanding achievements as a scholar and athlete.

 She graduated with honors from Pacific University College of Optometry, where she was awarded the Dean’s Merit Scholarship and the VSP Primary Eye Care Scholarship in recognition of demonstrated academic and clinical excellence in primary eyecare services.
 She is a Developmental Optometrist, Board Certified in Pediatrics/Vision Therapy and Rehabilitation through the College of Optometrists in Vision Development and is a member of the American Optometric Association and the Montana Optometric Association.
 Enthusiastic, friendly and thoughtful, Dr. Rolfstad is inspired by the way vision therapy and vision care can enhance lives.
 She enjoys working with children as well as adults, and strives to help her patients achieve their potential.
 She has experience working with a wide variety of patients, including those with special needs and brain injury.
 With a passion for volunteer work, she has been to Ixca’n Guatemala to provide eye care and glasses to those in need.
-Dr. Rolfstad is married with one son and enjoys outdoor activities, sports, and reading.
+Dr. Rolfstad is married with two sons and enjoys outdoor activities, sports, and reading.

 Dr. Gabrielle Gunlikson

 Dr. Gunlikson is originally from Kalispell, MT.
 She graduated with honors from Montana State University in Bozeman with a degree in Cell Biology and Neuroscience.